 The factors that ensure the maximum efficiency of any Cisco infrastructure include:

 ManageEngine OpManager is an integrated, simplified Cisco management solution that helps IT admins across the globe manage their Cisco network infrastructure.
-The following are some of the highlights of OpManager that makes it one of the most preferred Cisco management solutions in the market.
+The following are some of the highlights of OpManager that makes it one of the most preferred Cisco network management software in the market.

-Apart from the support for the default set of Cisco devices, OpManager's Cisco network management solution also offers the option to create custom device templates for monitoring other Cisco devices, enabling any Cisco device in a network with a valid IP address to be managed using OpManager.
+Apart from the support for the default set of Cisco devices, OpManager's Cisco network software also offers the option to create custom device templates for monitoring other Cisco devices, enabling any Cisco device in a network with a valid IP address to be managed using OpManager.

 OpManager's Cisco management capabilities are not limited to the physical Cisco devices; network admins can also monitor and manage the interfaces associated with these Cisco devices in order to ensure efficient network performance.